cslab-ntua/elastic-translations-MICRO2024/artifact-appendix.md

 	# bash run-vm.sh

 This should spawn the QEMU VM.
-You can then access it either via the QEMU console, using the credentials ubunut / ubuntu, or by SSHing to the VM:
+You can then access it either via the QEMU console, using the credentials ubuntu / ubuntu, or by SSHing to the VM:

 	# ssh -p65433 ubuntu@localhost

 using the same credentials.

+The artifact bundle also includes an ED2551 SSH key pair.
+The public key is already installed in the artifact bundle img (*artifact.img*) for both root and ubuntu users.

-You can also use the `run-vm-noefi.sh` script, for booting pre-built VM kernels directly from the host, without booting to GRUB.
+Finally, you can also use the `run-vm-noefi.sh` script, for booting pre-built VM kernels directly from the host, without booting to GRUB.
+The artifact bundle includes some precompiled VM kernels under *kernels/*.

 ### Hardware dependencies